-Althaeae radix, also known as marshmallow root, is obtained from the mallow species Altaeae officinalis, the real marshmallow.
-Althaeae radix is a drug used in herbal medicinal products to treat inflammation of the mucous membranes and dry irritable cough.
+Althaeae radix, also called marshmallow root, is obtained from the mallow species Altaeae officinalis, the true marshmallow.
+Althaea radix is a drug used in herbal medicines for the treatment of inflammation of the mucous membranes and dry irritating cough.
 The crushed drug, fluid extracts, dry extracts are used.

 IngredientsThis section has been translated automatically.

 The marshmallow root contains up to 15% membrane mucus in the roots (galacturonorhamnan, arabinogalactan), which includes a mixture of branched glycans, sucrose (about 10%), starch and 10% pectins.
 Further ingredients are flavonoids.